Steven Anderson (pastor): "Why I Hate Barack Obama" sermon

-Anderson did not solicit the killing of President Obama but he did suggest that the country would "benefit" from his death.
-Anderson told local television station KNXV-TV that he would like it if Obama were to die of natural causes because he does not "want him to be a martyr" and "we don't need another holiday."
-He told columnist Michelangelo Signorile that he "would not judge or condemn" anyone who killed the president.
+While Anderson did not solicit the killing of President Obama, he did suggest that the country would "benefit" from his death.
+Anderson told local television station KNXV-TV that he would like it if Obama were to die of natural causes because he does not "want [Obama] to be a martyr" and "we don't need another holiday."
+He told columnist Michelangelo Signorile that he "would not judge or condemn" anyone who killed President Obama.

 Anderson's invective against Obama stems in part from his opposition to Obama's support for abortion rights.
 Anderson was then the recipient of death threats while a group, People Against Clergy Who Preach Hate, organized a "love rally" which was attended by approximately one hundred people outside the church.

-The day after Anderson delivered his Why I Hate Barack Obama sermon, a church member, Chris Broughton, carried an AR-15 semiautomatic rifle and a pistol to the Phoenix Convention Center, where President Obama was speaking.
+The day after Anderson delivered his "Why I Hate Barack Obama" sermon, a church member, Chris Broughton, carried an AR-15 semiautomatic rifle and a pistol to the Phoenix Convention Center, where President Obama was speaking.
 Broughton explained that he was not motivated by the sermon although he agreed with it.
 Broughton's appearance at the rally was part of a publicity stunt that was organized by conservative radio talk show host Ernest Hancock, who also came to the rally armed, and engaged in a staged interview with Broughton which was later broadcast on YouTube.
-Anderson told ABC News affiliate KNXV-TV in Phoenix that the Secret Service contacted him after this event.
+Anderson told ABC News affiliate KNXV-TV in Phoenix that the U.S. Secret Service contacted him after this event.

+Westboro Baptist Church

+In a sermon on August 18, 2019, Anderson condemned the Westboro Baptist Church for their activity.
+“Okay, but is there any fruit?
+Is there any building going on?
+Is there any planting going on?
+Or is it just all negative, all the time?” and later, he did the same to their late founder Fred Phelps for his approach on preaching.
+“False prophet!
+The guy had a wrong salvation, wrong gospel, wrong doctrine, not saved, total heresy,” Anderson said.
+“And he’s just getting up and just ripping on homos all the time.
+But when did he ever get up and preach the gospel of Jesus Christ?
+Never.
+When did he ever have a positive message about reaching people with the gospel, winning souls, all the good things?
+Never.”